The National Association of Homebuilder Sentiment Index is a closely watched measure of future building activity

 Implications for homebuilders

 The homebuilders like Lennar (LEN) and Meritage (MTH) are in a better position than the smallest construction firms in that they have easy access to credit.
 In contrast to homebuyers, the bigger homebuilders have exceptionally easy access to credit.
-Last Fall, Toll Brothers (TOL) priced a senior convertible bond offering on amazingly easy terms—a 50 basis point coupon, a conversion premium of 50%, and a 20-year maturity.
+Last Fall, Toll Brothers (TOL) priced a senior convertible bond offering amazing terms—a 50 basis point coupon, a conversion premium of 50%, and a 20-year maturity.
 Those terms were unheard of—even in the go-go credit days of the housing bubble, no one was issuing 20-year paper with a negligible coupon at a 50% conversion premium.
 Old-timers on convertible bond desks were shaking their heads at that one.

 The increase in consumer sentiment is starting to drive more business for homebuilders.
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
 The Homebuilder ETF (XHB) rallied on the news.
-As the job market improves, the first-time homebuyer should re-appear, which would create a wind at the back of the homebuilders.
+As the job market improves, the first-time homebuyer should re-appear, which would create a wind at homebuilders’ backs.